 Making Perfect Gelatin:

 Water Temperature: Boiling destroys gelatin’s ability to set.
 Sprinkle the gelatin powder evenly over a cool liquid (usually the liquid amount is specified in the recipe).
 Scattering or sprinkling the gelatin over the liquid’s surface prevents the gelatin from forming clumps.
 If the liquid is warm or hot, the gelatin cannot soften properly.
 For a clear, uniformly set mold, gelatin must be completely dissolved.
 Then add the remaining liquid needed for your recipe.

-- Firmness of Gelatin: Firmness varies on the ration of water to gelatin and to temperature.
+Firmness of Gelatin: Firmness varies on the ration of water to gelatin and to temperature.

 Too much sugar can inhibit the gelatin from firming up – as the more sugar in the recipe, the softer the resultant gelatin will be.
 When using sugar with unflavored gelatin, mix together the sugar and gelatin before dissolving with the liquid.

 Gelatin takes twice as long to dissolve when used with cream or milk.